JoseManuelMunozManzano/web-customer-tracker/README.md

 An example in which I show the usage of Spring MVC and Hibernate.

-It's a simple web customer tracker in which I do CRUD operations in a mysql Database.
+It's a simple web customer tracker in which I do CRUD operations in a mysql Database with AOP.

 Necessary Jars are:
 * mysql-connector-java-8.0.12.jar